The 8 Emotional Stages of Launching

-For all Tracking Wonder clients, from fashion brands to health & wellness brands, corporate consulting brands to personal growth brands, author platform brands to organizational brands, we ask our clients to put intellectual and emotional skin in the game.
+For all Tracking Wonder clients, from business owners to health & wellness authors, corporate clients to eexecutive leaders, we ask our clients to put intellectual and emotional skin in the game.

 And we’ve realized that the journey follows the same steps, what we refer to as the 8 Emotional Stages of Launching.

 This is the start of your journey.
 You’ve got the inklings of the idea – whether for a brand or product or new offer.
 You’re committed, and the more that you conceive and develop it, the more exciting seem the possibilities.